jfletcher20/gan-synthesis/README.md

 - Required Python libraries - ipykernel, torch, matplotlib and others required by the script

+- Note: torch installation might fail with `pip`, in which case Anaconda installation is recommended (install PyTorch in Anaconda Prompt via command pasted from official PyTorch website)

 How to run .ipynb script on GPU (on Windows):